tg1702/Battle-of-the-Algorithms-I/docs/competition_brief.md

 - The snake that collects the food first or survives the longest without collision will be declared the winner.

 ### Technical Failure
-- If a participant’s algorithm crashes or behaves in a manner inconsistent with the rules, their snake is disqualified unless it is proven to be a technical fault unrelated to their code.
+- If a participant’s algorithm crashes or behaves in a manner inconsistent with the rules, their snake will be disqualified unless it is proven to be a technical fault unrelated to their code.

 ## Algorithm Submission

 To participate in the **Battle of the Algorithms**, each developer will need to submit their AI algorithm as a Python script that can be executed by the backend during match execution.
 Here are the key steps for submitting and integrating your algorithm into the tournament:

 ### File Format
-- Participants must submit their AI algorithm in **Python script format** (e.g., `player_name_algorithm.py`).
+- Participants must submit their AI algorithm in **Python script format**.
-- The algorithm must be implemented as a **Python function or class** that interacts with the provided game state and returns a valid move for the snake (`up`, `down`, `left`, `right`).
+- The algorithm must utilize the provided **API** in the [Controller API Documentation](docs/controller_api.md) to interact with the game environment and make decisions based on the game state.

+### File Naming Convention
+- To avoid confusion, all algorithm files must follow a specific **naming convention**:
+  - **Format**: `name_algorithm.py` (e.g., `alice_algorithm.py`).
+  - This ensures easy identification and organization of submitted algorithms.

 ### Submission Method
-- Players will send their algorithm file to the organizer via **GitHub repository, email, or other file-sharing platforms**.
+- Players will send their algorithm file to the organizer via the following submission form: [File Submission](https://forms.gle/xHtAgJYsiFmvfpkc7).
-- The file should be named clearly to identify the developer (e.g., `player_name_algorithm.py`).
+- The file should be named clearly to identify the developer, following the naming convention mentioned above.
+- No submissions will be accepted after the final deadline.

 ### API Integration
-- The algorithm must adhere to the standardized **API** provided by the competition.
+- The algorithm must adhere to the standardized **API** provided by the competition in the [Controller API Documentation](docs/controller_api.md).
 Specifically, it should include:
-  - A function to receive the **current game state** (e.g., snake positions, food, obstacles) and process this information.
   - A function to return the **next move** for the snake based on the game state.
-- The **backend** will dynamically load and execute the algorithm files.
-It will pass the current game state to the algorithm and retrieve the next move (`up`, `down`, `left`, `right`) from the AI algorithm.
+  - A function to return the **name** of the player.

 ### Algorithm Behavior
 - The algorithm should implement **survival and food collection strategies**, prioritizing staying alive while collecting food efficiently.
 - It should avoid hitting **walls, obstacles, and rival snakes**, while navigating the grid and making strategic decisions.
-- The algorithm **will not have access to the game visuals** but will only interact with the game state passed via the backend API.
+- The algorithm **will not have access to the game visuals** but will only interact with the game state passed to the controller.

 ### Testing and Debugging
 - Before the tournament, it’s recommended to **test your algorithm** using the game setup provided.
-The algorithm should be able to run without errors and handle different game scenarios (**e.g., food collection, collision detection**).
-- If there are errors in the algorithm, the player will be notified, and a chance to **fix the issue** may be provided before the match begins.
+- If there are errors in the final submission, the player will be notified, and a chance to **fix the issue** may be provided before the match begins - up to one day after the deadline.

 ### Algorithm Safety
-- If an algorithm **crashes or behaves incorrectly** (e.g., infinite loops or inconsistent rules), the snake will be **disqualified** from the round unless proven to be a technical fault unrelated to the code.
+- If an algorithm **crashes or behaves incorrectly** (e.g., infinite loops or inconsistent rules), the snake will be **disqualified** from the round unless proven to be a technical fault unrelated to the submitted algorithm.

-### File Naming Convention
-- To avoid confusion, all algorithm files must follow a specific **naming convention**:
-  - **Format**: `player_name_algorithm.py` (e.g., `alice_algorithm.py`).
-  - This ensures easy identification and organization of submitted algorithms.

 ### Submission Deadline
 - All algorithm submissions **must be received before the final tournament starts**.
 - **Late submissions will not be accepted**, and players will be disqualified.

-### File Uploading
-- Once the organizer has received the algorithm files, they will manually reference the file paths and **initiate the matches via the backend system**.
-- The backend will **"plug and play"** these files by loading them into the system and executing them against the game environment during matches.